 Learn about how to talk to youth about the rights and responsibilities of healthy relationships whether in the context of friends and family or dating.

-Learn about the warning signs and prevalence of teen dating violence, why teens often don't report, abuse done via technology, how to help a teen victim and prevent dating violence.
+Learn about the warning signs and prevalence of teen dating violence, why teens often don't report, the role of technology, how to help a teen victim, and resources for young people.

 Relationships in Songs